 You could buy Instagram followers.

-We created a dummy account to test that tactic to find out whether or not it’s worth it (spoiler alert: it totally is it if you want an audience of spambots peddling softcore porn).
+We created a dummy account to test that tactic to find out whether or not it’s worth it (spoiler alert: it totally is if you want an audience of spambots peddling softcore porn).
 Jump ahead to the results of our experiment or continue reading to learn about the “why” and “how” of buying Instagram followers.

 Bonus: Download a free checklist that reveals the exact steps an adventure photographer used to grow from 0 to 110,000 followers on Instagram with no budget and no expensive gear.
 Plus we’ll show you how you can use Hootsuite to grow your own following on Instagram and other platforms.